-For anyone who works in an office of any kind, you’ll know that keeping yourself motivated for hours on end can be difficult and sometimes impossible.
-This rings especially true for those who work from home, where the distractions are plentiful and the blur between work and home can become seriously detrimental.
-Luckily, there are ways to make your home office work harder.
+For anyone who works in an office of any kind, you’ll know that keeping yourself motivated for hours on end can sometimes feel impossible.
+This rings especially true for those of us who work from home, where the distractions are plentiful and the boundary between work and home can become seriously blurred.
+Fortunately, there are plenty of small ways to make your home office work harder.

-Use feng shui to your favour
+Use feng shui to your favor

-Give yourself plenty of storage options
+Incorporate plenty of storage options

 Never underestimate your light sources

 You should have plenty of light in your workspace to avoid eyestrain and keep you alert while you work.
 Ideally, that light will be natural light.
 If your office doesn’t have windows, consider lighting fixtures, lighting types, and fixture placement.

 - Avoid placing lighting directly above or behind a computer screen as this will produce glare.